 Second, your second career helps reduce stress.
 If your day job is going badly, your side gig might compensate.
 If your day job requires sitting at a computer and analyzing data, your side gig might let you move around, use your manual skills or simply acquire a new mindset.

 You don’t need a whole second career to gain those benefits.
 You can identify activities such as swimming, hiking, playing an instrument or engaging in a creative challenge.
 Personally I enjoy ceramic sculpture because I normally don’t get artistic or use my hands in my day job.
 There’s been a surprise benefit: as I work with ceramics, I’ve developed my artistic eye which helps when I create designs through Canva.

 Of course, stress can be debilitating.
 If your life is seriously affected – your relationships, career, and/or health – you may need to work with a professional therapist.
 Stress actually contributes to many physical problems, mostly acute but sometimes long-term.
 It’s not always a question of, “Take a painting class and call me in the morning.”

 Finally, your slash career could make you more marketable if you’re downsized or you’re ready to retire.

 Adrienne Dupree had begun to sell products on Amazon when her job was unexpectedly brought to an end.
 She’d worked for the government and hadn’t seen it coming.
 She moved smoothly to become a full time Amazon reseller, eventually exceeding her original income.
-You can learn about Adrienne’s story (and stories of other career changers) through my product, Pivot Your Business.
+You can learn about Adrienne’s story (and stories of other career changers) through this program, Start Your Side Hustle.
 I interviewed her and eleven other highly successful people who had made the transition from corporate life to starting a business.
 If you’re looking for ideas for your next career, that’s a good place to start.